streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 <g:img dir="images/user-guide" file="blank-canvas-with-arrow.png" class="img-responsive center-block" />

-You choose what to do using the control sidebar.
-There are three things you can do:
+There are three things you can do in the editor:

-- If you want to create a new service, click on the left-most icon in the top row of the sidebar.
+- If you want to create a new service, click on the left-most icon in the top row of the control sidebar.
 This is where you'll be taken by default.

    <g:img dir="images/user-guide" file="new-service-with-arrow.png" class="img-responsive"/>